 Although I thought I was fully prepared for my first foal, I had some shocks.
 I was surprised to notice my first foal chomping at the air, clicking her teeth, and clacking her bite when other horses approached!

 At the time, I couldn’t even find anything on the Internet about this behavior!
-Through consulting with experienced horse breeders, I learned that foals clack their teeth as a way of communicating with other horses.
-The air-biting and teeth chomps are a way of saying to a bigger, bossier horse, “hey!
+Through consulting with experienced horse breeders, I learned that foals clack their teeth to communicate with other horses.
+The air-biting and teeth chomps are a way of saying to a bigger, bossier horse, “Hey!
 I’m just a baby horse!
 Don’t be mean to me!”

 Teeth chomping in young horses (it can continue until the horse is 1-2 years old) is just another way that horses communicate nonverbally with each other.

 👶🏽 FACT: Newborn foals will suckle almost anything!
 Shirt-tails, fingers, or any semi-pointed object will get gummed as the foal searches for milk.
 Along with their mother’s head nudging them towards her teats, this instinct helps the baby horse begin nursing.

 Your Own Baby Horse: Preparation, Purchase, & Care